Yatekii/copper/README.md

 ## Schema Editor

 `SchemaEditor` loads, holds and stores the schema
 - `Schema` represents the state of the schema with all its components; does not contain any viewing information.
 Holds a vector of components and wires.
+It does not contain any manipulation methods itself.
     - `ComponentInstance` represents a single component in its logical meaning.
-    - Each element gets a UUID on creation.
+    - Each element (Components, Wires, Drawables, etc.) gets a UUID on creation.
+All entities are accessed via their UUID.
-- `ViewState` holds the current view of the schema, cursor position, etc.
+- `ViewState` holds the current view of the schema, cursor position, etc. It should also hold information about selected components, wires or wire preview, etc.
 - `SchemaLoader(&schema)` loads the schema
 - `SchemaViewer(&schema, &view_stae)` manipulates the current view of the schema; holds the current view state; does not manipulate the schema
 - `SchemaDrawer(&schema, &view_state)` daws the schema; does not manipulate the schema.
 Contains a single Vector of Drawables.